NilmaniKulaweera/Search_Sri_Lankan_Singers/README.md

-        ├── results.css : css file used to style the UI ├── app.py : backend of the web app created using Flask ├── search.py : functions related to classifying user intent and elasticsearch queries
+        ├── results.css : css file used to style the UI ├── app.py : backend of the web app created using Flask ├── search.py : functions related to classifying user intent and elasticsearch queries ├── queries.txt : list of some sample queries this search engine supports
 ```

 ## Project Setup